digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-6-casting.rst

 For example, int values are stored in 4 bytes of memory.
 There is an Integer.MAX_VALUE defined as 2147483647 and an Integer.MIN_VALUE defined as -2147483648.
 If you try to store any number larger or smaller than these numbers in an int variable, it will result in an error called **integer overflow**.
 Try it below.

-   Try the ``TestOverflow`` program to see two integer overflow errors for a positive and negative number.
+   Try the ``E03TestOverflow`` program to see two integer overflow errors for a positive and negative number.
 An int cannot hold that many digits!
 Fix the integer overflow error by deleting the last 0 in the numbers.

 ..	index::
 	pair: double; precision format